BernardFW/bernard/README.md

 [![Build Status](https://travis-ci.org/BernardFW/bernard.svg?branch=develop)](https://travis-ci.org/BernardFW/bernard)

-Building chatbots is a brand new craft.
+Building *instant services* (or chatbots) is a brand new craft.
 BERNARD is here to bring it up to speed for the professional world.

 - Take advantage of each platform's specificities (Facebook, Telegram, ...)